ThomasFinnern/mod_jx_std_icons/README.md

 ## Pull request to include a icon view into joomla itself

-This module derives also from following try to include a view of all available icons
+This module derived heavily from following try to include a view of all available icons into standard joomla CMS

 pe7er Peter Martin
 Pull Request to add an overview of all available Font Awesome Icons to the System Information tab.

 https://github.com/joomla/joomla-cms/pull/37724/files

+His pull request was rejected for J!4 as he added the code as feature under the System information, whereas those Icons are template (atum and cassiopeia) and not system related.